-You don’t need to be because there are lots of ways to improve the bottom line in your salon.
+If you are making these mistakes then you don’t need to be, because there are lots of ways to improve the bottom line in your salon.
 Boiled down to a simple formula, creating greater profitability consists of increasing your revenue and decreasing your expenses.

 But hidden away in this uncomplicated sounding formula, is a minefield of potential mistakes that you could be making.
 Mistakes that are most probably robbing you of the healthy profit margin you want, need and deserve.